The Chinese river dolphin, or baiji, holds the unenviable record of being the first dolphin species driven to extinction by human beings.

 - Hunting - in some countries river dolphins are hunted and their meat used as bait by fishermen

-- Pollution – toxic chemicals from plastics, litter and oil spills build up in orcas, seriously harming their health and their ability to have young.
+- Pollution – toxic chemicals from plastics, litter and oil spills build up in river dolphins, seriously harming their health and their ability to have young.

-- Fishing gear – orcas get accidentally caught in fishing nets and lines, injuring or even killing them.
+- Fishing gear – river dolphins get accidentally caught in fishing nets and lines, injuring or even killing them.

 - Habitat loss - As human activities increase along rivers, there are fewer clean and safe places for river dolphins to live.